A guide to what we learned about living in Zanzibar.

 But in Stonetown, the “downtown” (and also “old city”) of Zanzibar, people would just approach us and offer to take us to places we were trying to find.

 It was pretty hard navigating the labyrinth of Stonetown.
-We didn’t get great GPS signal on our phones with which to navigate, so we had to learn to navigate visually.
+We didn’t get good GPS signal on our phones with which to navigate, so we had to learn to navigate visually.
 On the first day, though, we were pretty happy that someone decided to help us!

 Of course, some people do want you to go into their store, or to sell you a tour trip.
 Their sales pitches are very casual though, almost half-hearted, and can end up being a conversation.
 But apart from people on tourist boulevards, most people just want to help.